 Please follow all principles of Leave No Trace including: Plan ahead and prepare, travel and camp on durable surfaces, dispose of waste properly, leave what you find, minimize campfire impacts, respect wildlife, and be considerate of other visitors.

-Reservation Fee: It costs $6 to apply to the Early Access Lottery, make a reservation during the General On-sale or get a walk-up permit.
-This fee is non-refundable.
+The reservation fee is charged to apply to the Early-Access Lottery, make a reservation during the General On-sale, and get a walk-up permit.

 Only debit or credit cards will be accepted, no cash.